ZeinabAbdelghaffar/Ruby-on-Rails/README.md

 This lab provides a comprehensive introduction to Ruby on Rails, covering key concepts like MVC architecture, model generation, database interactions, routing, and basic security considerations.
 By following the steps in this guide, you will have created a functional blog application that demonstrates the core principles of Rails development.

-## Lab 4: Blog Application with Authentication and Reporting
+## Lab 4: Blog Application with Authentication, Authorization, and Reporting

-This lab extends the functionality of the blog application created in Lab 3 to include user authentication, article reporting, and automated tasks using Rake and the Whenever gem.
+This lab extends the functionality of the blog application created in Lab 3 to include user authentication, authorization, article reporting, and automated tasks using Rake and the Whenever gem.

 ### Features Implemented:

-#### User Authentication:
+#### User Authentication and Authorization:
 - Users can register for a new account.
-- Registered users can log in to the application.
+- Registered users can log in to the application using their credentials.
-- using **username** `Zeinab` and **password** `123123123`.
+- Authentication is managed using the Devise gem.
-- User authentication is required for creating, editing, and deleting articles.
+- Authorization is implemented to restrict access to creating, editing, and deleting articles only to logged-in users.
+- Admin users have additional privileges, such as managing all articles.

 #### Article Management:
 - Users can create multiple articles.
-- Articles can be read by all users, but only the author can edit or delete them.
+- Articles can be read by all users, but only the author or admin can edit or delete them.
 - Authors can add images to their articles.

 #### Reporting Articles: